bikematrix/documentation/docs/configuration.md

     ##### Bike Matrix Categories

     The following are the available options for the categories list.
 The values for `title` and `text_id` must be copied exactly.
+    The collection value can contain a comma separated list of collection titles.
+This is primarily used for Shopify integration where a store has multiple markets.
+The first available collection is used in the Bike Selector to link to the collection for that category.

 ```javascript
     "categories": [